 Organize your emails

 When it comes to managing communications, if an action item is not needed from my end, that email no longer belongs in my inbox.
 Take advantage of the archive and/or delete feature in your email provider to remove these emails from your main inbox.
 Skim and delete newsletters once you finish reading them.
-If you can add labels to your emails, organize your emails the same way you would organize your file/folders in tip No. 1.
+If you can add labels to your emails, organize your emails the same way you would organize your files/folders in tip No. 1.

 Tip: Automatically forward any incoming email to your @mytru.ca email address to your own personal email address.
 Check out this step-by-step guide on how to set that up.